Above: The picturesque path alongside the River Wye between Litton and Cressbrook Mills can get muddy and water-logged at the far end.

 The return section runs alongside the picturesque River Wye; parts of which can get muddy and water-logged in winter months and after a lot of rain.
 So walking boots are often a good idea.

-There’s a large ‘pay & display’ carpark at Monsal Head, but it’s often possible to find on-street spaces along the lane to Little Longstone.
+Monsal Head has a large pay and display carpark, but it’s often possible to find on-street spaces along the lane to Little Longstone.
 There’s also a nearby bus-stop.

 There’s a tearoom at Monsal Head, and the Monsal Head Hotel serves a wide range of drinks and snacks from both their bar as well as the next-door stables.
 And the Packhorse Inn in Little Longstone is always worth a visit.